MillenniumEarl/F95API/README.md

 changelog: Latest changelog available
 ```

-The serialization in JSON format of this object is possible through `JSON.stringfy()` while the deserialization must happen through the static method `GameInfo.fromJSON()`.
+The serialization in JSON format of this object is possible through `JSON.stringify()` while the deserialization must happen through the static method `GameInfo.fromJSON()`.

 ## User data
 User data (after authentication) can be stored in a UserData object, consisting of the following fields: